divadnauj-GB/tt_um_divadnauj-GB_serv_soc_wb/docs/info.md

     # check the actual USB port in your system
     expect nmon-loader.sh application.nmon /dev/ttyUSB0 115200
     ```
+    > Eventually another way of programming the SoC can be provided in the future.

 The following is a set of basic examples that have been prepared to use the SERV-E SoC.
 Every example has details about how to compile and program on the SERV-E- SoC.